jscrip/linkSpider/README.md

 stop the crawler

 ## Why?
 While Puppeteer, Nightmare, Selenium, Scrapy, and the heaps of other tools are great, I needed a no-install solution for automating web-based tasks at work, using a PC with restricted user policies.
-After building the same basic functionality a few times over, I began making things more modular.
-This script is a general starting point for more advanced solutions like report generators and bulk data tools.
+This script contains a collection of functions for mining data and building reports.

 ## Benefits:
   1. no install, assuming a web browser is available.
 This is especially useful on machines with limited admin rights & privelages.